SamuelEarl/quigleydb/SOFTWARE_DEVELOPMENT_PLAN/SOFTWARE_DEVELOPMENT_PLAN.md

 In short: Start by re-implementing a toy LSM-tree in Mojo: WAL → Memtable → SSTable → Compaction.
 That’s the foundation of RocksDB.
 Once you’ve got that, you can extend into advanced RocksDB features.

 Look in the `HELLO_LSM_STARTER_KIT.md` file for a starting point.

+---

+# If I wanted to create a graph database on top of RocksDB using the Mojo language, where should I start?

+If you want to build a graph database on top of RocksDB in Mojo, the key is to think in layers.
+Let’s break it down step by step so you know where to start and how to progress:

+## 1. Understand the Core Idea

+* RocksDB: A fast key-value store (persistent, embedded, ordered).
+* Graph database: Needs to store and query nodes, edges, properties, and indexes.
+* Mojo: A systems-oriented, high-performance language (similar to Python syntax but with C++/Rust-like performance).
+Since Mojo doesn’t yet have a fully fleshed-out ecosystem, you’ll likely need to use its FFI (foreign function interface) to bind to RocksDB’s C API.

+Your graph database will sit on top of RocksDB as a storage layer.

+## 2. Define the Storage Model

+You’ll need to decide how to map graph concepts to key-value pairs.

+A common approach is:

+* Nodes:

+Key: `"node:<node_id>"` → Value: serialized properties (JSON, MessagePack, ProtoBuf, or a custom format).

+* Edges:

+Key: `"edge:<src_id>:<dst_id>:<label>"` → Value: serialized edge properties.
+(Optional: store a reversed key for fast reverse lookups).

+* Adjacency lists:

+Key: `"adj:<node_id>"` → Value: list of neighbor node IDs (or compressed sparse row representation for linear algebra queries).

+This way, RocksDB acts as your raw graph store.

+## 3. Sparse Matrix Representation

+Since you mentioned FalkorDB-style sparse matrices:

+* Store adjacency lists in RocksDB, but also load them into memory as sparse matrices (e.g., CSR or COO format) when querying.
+* For queries like "neighbors of X" → use RocksDB lookups.
+* For graph algorithms (PageRank, shortest path, etc.) → pull subsets into sparse matrices and run linear algebra ops.

+## 4. Mojo Integration Plan

+Since RocksDB is written in C++, you’ll need to bind it.
+Steps:

+1. Use Mojo’s C FFI to call RocksDB’s C API.
+    1. Wrap `rocksdb_open`, `rocksdb_put`, `rocksdb_get`, `rocksdb_iterate`.
+    2. Write a small Mojo wrapper class: `GraphKVStore`.
+2. Build higher-level abstractions:
+    1. `Node(id: Int, props: Dict)`
+    2. `Edge(src: Int, dst: Int, label: String, props: Dict)`
+    3. `GraphDB` (manages schema, adjacency, queries).
+3. Implement a simple query engine:
+    1. `get_neighbors(node_id)`
+    2. `add_node`, `add_edge`
+    3. `find_path`, `degree(node_id)`, etc.

+## 5. Incremental Build Path

+Here’s a suggested roadmap:

+### Phase 1: RocksDB Binding in Mojo

+1. Write a Mojo wrapper for RocksDB basic operations (put, get, delete).

+### Phase 2: Graph Primitives

+1. Define Node and Edge.
+2. Encode/decode them to RocksDB key-value pairs.

+### Phase 3: Adjacency

+1. Implement adjacency list persistence (adj:<node_id> → neighbors).
+2. Add sparse matrix loader for queries.

+### Phase 4: Query Layer

+1. Add basic query functions (neighbors, edges, shortest_path).
+2. Maybe mimic a subset of Cypher or Gremlin later.

+### Phase 5: Optimizations

+1. Indexing by property values.
+2. Caching adjacency lists in memory.
+3. Adding linear algebra kernels in Mojo (Mojo’s strong suit).

+### 6. Where to Literally Start

+Since you’re using Mojo, I’d recommend:

+1. Start small: Write a Mojo wrapper around RocksDB (`GraphKVStore`).
+2. Implement `add_node(node_id, props)` and `get_node(node_id)`.
+3. Then move to `add_edge(src, dst, label, props)` + adjacency storage.
+4. Only after this, start designing the query language (Cypher-like).